AntonyVasilev/parse_data/README.md

 # Moscow flats prices parser
-**Description** This script parse the Moscow flats prices an put them into a MongoDB data base
+**Description** This script parse the Moscow flats prices and put them into a MongoDB database

 Stack: Python 3, Beautiful Soup, MongoDB, requests